Injury rehabilitation

 CHAMP Uniformed Services University: Human Performance Resources

-Rx3 is a US guide to help Military Service Members recover from and prevent common musculoskeletal injuries, ultimately improving overall physical fitness.
+Rx3 is a US guide to help service members and veterans rehab and recover from musculoskeletal injuries, ultimately improving their overall health and physical fitness.